simplicateca/craft4-matrix-conditionals/README.md

 Based on the value of the `background` field, the fields `coverage` and `backgroundColor` would be revealed or hidden.

-Based on the value of the `videoSource` field, the fields `externalUrl` and `mp4File` would be revealed or hidden.
+Based on the value of the `videoSource` field, the fields `externalUrl`, `youtubeEmbedParams`, and `mp4File` would be revealed or hidden.

 Here are some screenshots of what this would look like for the `background` field: